x3rAx/ahiru-tpm/README.md

 ## Installation

-To let **tpm-rs** manage your tmux plugins, add the following at the end of your tmux config (either in `~/.tmux.conf` or `${XDG_CONFIG_HOME}/tmux/tmux.conf`):
+To let **Ahiru-TPM** manage your tmux plugins, add the following at the end of your tmux config (either in `~/.tmux.conf` or `${XDG_CONFIG_HOME}/tmux/tmux.conf`):